 - (1) Each supervisor shall be responsible for preventing acts of harassment.
-This responsibility includes: - A. Monitoring the work environment on a daily basis for signs that harassment may be occurring;

-- B. Counseling all employees on the types of behavior prohibited, and the agency procedures for reporting and resolving complaints of harassment; - C. Stopping any observed acts that may be considered harassment, and taking appropriate steps to intervene. - D. Taking immediate action to limit the work contact between two employees where there has been a complaint of harassment, pending investigation. - (2) Each supervisor has the responsibility to assist any employee of the Board who comes to that supervisor with a complaint of harassment in documenting and filing a complaint with the internal investigations authority. - (3) Each employee of the Board is responsible for assisting in the prevention of harassment through the following acts: - A. Refraining from participation in, or encouragement of, actions that could be perceived as harassment. - B. Reporting acts of harassment to a supervisor. - C. Encouraging any employee who confides that he or she is being harassed to report these acts to a supervisor. - (f) Reporting.
+This responsibility includes: - A. Monitoring the work environment on a daily basis for signs that harassment may be occurring - 1.
+Counseling all employees on the types of behavior prohibited, and the agency procedures for reporting and resolving complaints of harassment; - 2.
+Stopping any observed acts that may be considered harassment, and taking appropriate steps to intervene. - B. Taking immediate action to limit the work contact between two employees where there has been a complaint of harassment, pending investigation. - C. Each supervisor has the responsibility to assist any employee of the Board who comes to that supervisor with a complaint of harassment in documenting and filing a complaint. - (2) Each employee of the Board is responsible for assisting in the prevention of harassment through the following acts: - A. Refraining from participation in, or encouragement of, actions that could be perceived as harassment. - B. Reporting acts of harassment to a supervisor. - C. Encouraging any employee who confides that he or she is being harassed to report these acts to a supervisor. - (f) Reporting.
 Any employee who believes he or she has been the subject of harassment should respond to the alleged act immediately in a fair, serious and progressive manner.
-Steps to take and how to report. - (1) First, be sure that the person who is harassing you knows that you do not welcome that person's advances, comments, or actions.
-Put them on notice.
-Tell them to stop! - (2) If the harassment continues write down each offensive advance, comment or action.
-Be as specific as possible, including time, date and location.
-Note the name(s) of any coworker(s) who may have witnessed or overheard the alleged harassment. - (3) Inform your supervisor or any one of the following authorities you are comfortable with, including your division supervisor, Health Commissioner, any Board member, or the City of Canton's Equal Opportunity compliance officer of the harassment. - (g) Confidentiality.
-A record of the complaint and the findings will become a part of the complaint investigation record and the file will be maintained separately from the employee's personnel file.
-It is understood that any person electing to utilize this complaint procedure will be treated courteously and confidentially.
-The allegations will be investigated within 30 days and resolved within 60 days if possible. - (h) Discipline for Violation.
-Any employee who is found, after appropriate investigation and due process, to have engaged in harassment, will be subject to discipline, up to and including discharge, pursuant to the terms of this policy, local, state and federal law and any applicable rule or order.
+Steps to take and how to report include:

+- (1) Be sure that the person who is harassing you knows that you do not welcome that person's advances, comments or actions.
+Put them on notice and tell them to stop.
+If the harassment is of a serious or physical nature, the employee should report this immediately. - (2) Inform your supervisor or any one of the following authorities you are comfortable with, including your division supervisor, Director of Administration, Health Commissioner, any Board member, or the City of Canton's Equal Employment Opportunity Compliance Officer of the harassment. - (3) All complaints shall be in writing on a form specified by the department. - (g) Investigation.
+An investigation shall be conducted pursuant to Section 207.07 of the Canton City Health Code. - (h) Discipline for Violation.
+Any employee who is found, after appropriate investigation and due process, to have engaged in harassment, will be subject to discipline, up to and including discharge, pursuant to the terms of this policy, local, state or federal law.
+(Res.
+5/2007.
+Passed 6-25-07.)